 These comments are meant to help guide prospective and current NSF Fellows and their advisers at Vanderbilt, but are not exhaustive.
 Complete information regarding the administration of the program is available in the NSF GRFP website.

-Students are invited to attend a workshop to learn more about applying for NSF fellowships on Monday, September 17, at 4:00 PM, in Jacobs Believed in Me Auditorium in Featheringill Hall.
-This workshop is open to first- and second-year graduate students and VU Seniors who are in Biological, Natural, and Social Sciences, and Engineering.
-Read the full details of the workshop announcement.
-Eligible students should register for this event no later than noon on September 17th.
+Students are invited to attend a virtual workshop summarizing the GRFP Program and application process, held via Zoom videoconferencing.
+Each session is limited to 500 applicants.
+These webinars are open to first- and second-year graduate students and VU Seniors who are in Biological, Natural, and Social Sciences, and Engineering.
+Available dates and times are: